Unity in diversity: Origin and further inspiration

 The Rig Veda, dating back thousands of years, provides fundamental insight and inspiration regarding "unity in diversity".
 "Ekam Sat Vipra Bahudha Vadanti" is derived from Rig Veda 1.164.46, highlighting the unity of existence despite its diverse manifestations.
 It translates to, "Truth is One, though the sages speak of it in diverse ways".

 The acceptance of various paths to truth, as articulated in "Ekam Sat", aligns with the ethos of Vasudhaiva Kutumbakam, "The world is one family", which does not impose singular beliefs but rather embraces multiple ways of understanding the divine and the universe.

 Consistent with the concept of "unity in diversity", Sufi philosopher Ibn al-'Arabi (1165–1240) who too reflected on this ancient metaphysical concept of the "oneness of being" (wahdat al-wujud), namely that reality is one and that God's is the only true existence; all other beings are merely shadows or reflections of God's qualities.
 Abd al-Karīm al-Jīlī (1366–1424) expanded on Al-'Arabi's work, using it to describe a holistic view of the universe which reflects "unity in diversity and diversity in unity" (al-wahdah fi'l-kathrah wa'l-kathrah fi'l-wahdah).

 Leibniz used the phrase as a definition of "harmony" (Harmonia est unitas in varietate) in his Elementa verae pietatis, sive de amore dei 948 I.12/A VI.4.1358.
-Leibniz glosses the definition Harmonia est cum multa ad quandam unitatem revocantur which means the 'Harmony' is when many [things] are restored to some kind of unity.
+Leibniz glosses the definition Harmonia est cum multa ad quandam unitatem revocantur which means the 'Harmony' is when many [things] are restored to some kind unity.

-Besides, in India, the guiding principle of the Sahitya Akademi, as articulated by Dr. S Radhakrishnan, resonates profoundly: “All Indian literature is one, written in different languages.”
-This perspective extends seamlessly to encompass the mosaic of Indian culture.
-Regionally distinct cultures, adorned in a spectrum of dialects and expressions imbued with local hues, encapsulate the very essence of India's spirit.

 Swami Vivekananda once emphasized that India's spiritual heritage taught the world two invaluable virtues: tolerance and universal acceptance.
 Throughout history, India has welcomed and nurtured a multitude of philosophical and ideological streams.
 It has provided a fertile ground for these diverse schools of thought to flourish, drawing inspiration from their rich reservoirs of ideas.
 India's openness to assimilating wisdom, not just from within but also from distant lands, echoes the ancient wisdom of the Upanishads: 'Accept all noble thoughts coming from all sides.'